canjs/canjs/guides/getting-started-tutorial/more-on-components.md

 separating out the view model, is make the code easier to read and maintain.

-In the next chapter, we'll learn about working with more realistic data by adding REST service interaction with can.Model.
+In the next chapter, we'll learn about working with more realistic data by adding REST service interaction with `can.Model`.

 - - -